abhikumarux/Muse/assets/photoshoot/photoshoot_prompts.md

 {
 "Use the uploaded image of the model as the subject, keeping their face and identity intact.
 Keep their exact clothes on and make sure all graphics are preserved 1:1.
 Don’t change anything about their outfits.
 Editorial fashion photograph with a warm, muted, and moderately desaturated filmic color grade, featuring subtle added grain.
 Shot outdoors in a vast desert landscape during golden hour, utilizing natural direct sunlight from the left-front to create soft but defined shadows.
 The camera is positioned at eye-level or slightly low, using a medium telephoto lens (e.g., 85mm prime) with an aperture around f/4 for selective focus, rendering the background mountains softly blurred but recognizable.
 The model from the uploaded image leans casually on the front fender of a vintage, heavily modified, dark-colored American muscle car lowered to the floor.
 The composition balances the subject slightly left of center against the expansive desert and sky, evoking a contemplative, cool, and minimalist mood.
 Make the image appear editorial style quality and look like the camera used was an old film camera with camera grain and with a light white flash."
 }

+5. Courtside Glow:
+{
+"Use the uploaded image of the model as the subject, keeping their face and identity intact.
+Keep their exact clothes on and make sure all graphics are preserved 1:1.
+Don’t change anything about their outfits.
+Take a candid front row courtside portrait inside a pro basketball arena.
+Don’t add any logos to the chairs.
+The chairs should be typical black courtside chairs.
+The model should appear sitting and to be less than 20 inches from the camera and the photographers angle should be from the right of them.
+The model should be posing in a cute way looking towards the camera.
+The crowd should appear behind them since they are in the front row of the game.
+Lighting is bright multi-source arena LED from above and front, extra light from the cameras flash, with soft low-contrast shadows and crisp specular highlights on leather and plastic.
+Color is neutral-cool (≈4800K) with natural warm skin tones; medium-high saturation so arena reds and blues pop without clipping.
+The stadium should appear packed as if it was a championship game
+Camera aesthetic: Canon G7X compact look at 28–35mm equivalent, f/2.8–f/4, 1/250–1/320 s, ISO 800–1600, flash off, face/eye AF.
+Depth of field is moderate so the subject is crisp but the crowd, chairs, rails, and LED signage remain readable.
+Framing: 4:5 portrait crop, eye-level from an adjacent seat.
+Subject sits in the middle, with empty chairs in the left foreground and layered arena background (crowd, security, branding).
+Keep horizon level with minor stadium rake.
+Post-processing look: mild S-curve contrast; clarity/texture subtly boosted to emphasize leather and denim; moderate sharpening; minimal vignette; no heavy LUTs or cinematic colors.
+Preserve authentic venue color and keep skin natural.
+Mood: aspirational courtside candid—fashion-forward, documentary energy, clean and modern.
+Post editing color grading should appear like a film camera with heavy grain."
+}

+6. Studio Drift: (Studio)
+{
+"Use the uploaded image of the model as the subject, keeping their face and identity intact.
+Keep their exact clothes on and make sure all graphics are preserved 1:1.
+Don’t change anything about their outfits.
+A portrait of the model from the uploaded image , squatting on a white cylindrical pedestal.
+They’re looking slightly to their left with a pensive expression, resting their chin on her hand.
+The background is a solid, muted blue.
+Slightly cool color temperature, medium-low saturation, heavy film grain, and natural skin tones.
+Minimal post-processing for a refined natural look, moderate contrast.
+Focus on clean skin tones and sharp details.
+Make the image appear editorial style quality and look like the camera used was an old film camera with heavy camera grain and with a light white flash.
+It should be zoomed in to capture just the models upper body.
+Add natural lighting behind the model.
+The scene should be darker and focus on the light from the cameras flash.
+The model shouldn't be facing the camera, they should be slightly facing to the left."
+}

+7. Deep Frame: (Studio)
+{
+"Hard flash portrait lighting, high contrast, moderate desaturation, distinct film grain, 85mm prime lens, f/3.2, fast shutter speed, light studio backdrop, post-processed with deep blacks and slightly muted mid-tones for a vintage film emulation look.
+Zoomed in on the models upper body."
+}